Distributed Quantum Hypothesis Testing under Zero-rate Communication Constraints: Introduction

 \section{Introduction}

-\blfootnote{S. Sreekumar (email: sreekumar@physik.rwth-aachen.de) and M. Berta are with the Institute for Quantum Information at RWTH Aachen University, Germany.
+\blfootnote{S. Sreekumar (email: sreejith.sreekumar@centralesupelec.fr) is with the Laboratoire Des Signaux Et Systèmes (L2S), CNRS, Centralesupélec, Université Paris-Saclay.
+This work was primarily done while he was at RWTH Aachen University, Germany.
+M. Berta is with the Institute for Quantum Information at RWTH Aachen University, Germany.
 Christoph Hirche is with the Institute for Information Processing (tnt/L3S) at University of Hanover, Germany.
 Hao-Chung Cheng is with the Department of Electrical Engineering, National Taiwan University, National Center for Theoretical Sciences, and Hon Hai (Foxconn) Quantum Computing Center, Taiwan.}

 Quantum hypothesis testing to discriminate between two quantum states is perhaps the most fundamental and simplest form of inference on a quantum system.
 The performance of quantum hypothesis testing is well-known and characterized by the Helstrom-Holevo test which achieves the optimal trade-off between the type I and II error probabilities.
 Moreover, given an arbitrary number of independent and identical (i.i.d.) copies of quantum states, the best asymptotic rate of decay of error probabilities (or error-exponents) in different regimes of interest have also been ascertained \cite{Hiai-Petz-1991,Nussbaum-Szkola-2006,Audenaert-2008}.
 These error-exponents have simple characterizations in terms of single-letter expressions involving quantum relative entropy \cite{Umegaki-62} and its R\'{e}nyi generalizations \cite{Renyi-60,Petz1985Quasi-entropiesAlgebra,Petz1986Quasi-entropiesSystems,muller2013quantum,wilde2014strong}.
 However, such expressions depend on the assumption that the tester, who performs the test, has direct access to the i.i.d. copies and can perform the optimal measurement to deduce the true hypothesis.
 We refer to such a scenario as the \textit{centralized} setting.
 The situation dramatically changes when the tester has only remote or partial access to the quantum (sub-)systems.
 In contrast to the centralized setting, the performance of quantum hypothesis testing in such scenarios is much less understood.